sciencefidelity/redis/README.md

-# Redis Clone
+# Sidreal

-A Redis clone written in Rust
+A Redis clone for fun and learning.